At least a BA or comparable degree in literary studies, linguistics or an Asian language.

 “Oral Traditions” is used in the Humanities as a cover term for many different types of art all over the world.
 The main feature that they all share is that they are transmitted orally.
 Consequently, although oral traditions as a topic link several disciplines in the Humanities, their respective research traditions and scientific interests result in very divergent and sometimes mutually conflicting outputs.

-This class focuses on different types of orality in Asia and beyond and intends to provide a frame work on how to study them.
+This class focuses on different types of orality in Asia and intends to provide a frame work on how to study them.

 This class is meant for students of literature, linguistics, and anthropology with an interest in Asian languages and cultures.